 Activity flow in this SSO scenario:

-- From a new browser session, a user accesses an Oracle Enterprise Performance Management Cloud environment URL.
+- From a new browser session, a user accesses an EPM Cloud environment URL.
 Oracle Identity Cloud Service signin screen is displayed.

 - The user enters an Oracle Identity Cloud Service user name and password.